-- 2.10 Exemption for a Trade in Debt of Conseil Scolaire de L'île de Montréal Sections 25 and 53 of the Act do not apply to a trade if the security being traded is a bond, debenture or other evidence of indebtedness of the Conseil Scolaire de L'île de Montréal. - 2.11 Exemption for a Trade to a Registered Retirement Savings Plan or a Registered Retirement Income Fund Sections 25 and 53 of the Act do not apply to a trade in a security by an individual or an associate of an individual to a RRSP or a RRIF established by or for that individual or under which that individual is a beneficiary. - 2.12 Exemption for Certain Trades in a Security of a Mutual Fund or Non-Redeemable Investment Fund Sections 25 and 53 of the Act do not apply to a trade in a security of a mutual fund or non-redeemable investment fund that is not a reporting issuer if - (a) the purchaser purchases as principal; - (b) either (i) the security has an aggregate acquisition cost to the purchaser of not less than \$150,000 or (ii) the security is issued by a mutual fund or non-redeemable investment fund in which the purchaser then owns securities having either an aggregate acquisition cost or an aggregate net asset value of not less than \$150,000; and - (c) the mutual fund or non-redeemable investment fund is managed by a portfolio adviser or a trust corporation registered under the Loan and Trust Corporations Act. - 2.13 Exemption for a Trade by a Promoter or Issuer in a Government Incentive Security - Sections 25 and 53 of the Act do not apply to a trade by an issuer or by a promoter of an issuer in a security of the issuer that is a government incentive security, if - (a) in the aggregate in all jurisdictions, not more than 75 prospective purchasers are solicited resulting in sales to not more than 50 purchasers; - (b) before entering into an agreement of purchase and sale, the prospective purchaser has been supplied with an offering memorandum that includes information - identifying every officer and director of the issuer, - (ii) identifying every promoter of the issuer, - (iii) giving the particulars of the professional qualifications and associations during the five years before the date of the offering memorandum of each officer, director and promoter of the issuer that are relevant to the offering,
+- 2.10 Exemption for a Trade in Debt of Conseil Scolaire de L'île de Montréal Sections 25 and 53 of the Act do not apply to a trade if the security being traded is a bond, debenture or other evidence of indebtedness of the Conseil Scolaire de L'île de Montréal. - 2.11 Exemption for a Trade to a Registered Retirement Savings Plan or a Registered Retirement Income Fund Sections 25 and 53 of the Act do not apply to a trade in a security by an individual or an associate of an individual to a RRSP or a RRIF established by or for that individual or under which that individual is a beneficiary.

+2.12 Exemption for Certain Trades in a Security of a Mutual Fund or Non-Redeemable Investment Fund

+- (1) Sections 25 and 53 of the Act do not apply to a trade in a security of a mutual fund or non-redeemable investment fund that is not a reporting issuer if - (a) the purchaser purchases as principal; - (b) either (i) the security has an aggregate acquisition cost to the purchaser of not less than \$150,000 or (ii) the security is issued by a mutual fund or non-redeemable investment fund in which the purchaser then owns securities having either an aggregate acquisition cost or an aggregate net asset value of not less than \$150,000; and - (c) the mutual fund or non-redeemable investment fund is managed by a portfolio adviser or a trust corporation registered under the Loan and Trust Corporations Act. - (2) Sections 25 and 53 of the Act do not apply to a trade in a security of a mutual fund or non-redeemable investment fund that is not a reporting issuer if - (a) the purchaser purchases as principal; - (b) the security has an aggregate acquisition cost to the purchaser of not less than \$150,000; and - (c) the mutual fund or non-redeemable investment fund is managed by a person or company, not ordinarily resident in Ontario, to whom the adviser registration requirement does not apply pursuant to Part 7 of Rule 35-502 Non-Resident Advisers.